 KIRSTY MCRAE – Exercise Physiologist, B. App.
 Sci (Human Movement), Post Grad Dip (Exercise Rehabilitation)

-Kirsty McRae is an accredited exercise physiologist and a level 2 pilates practitioner with varied experience working in aged care, neurological rehabilitation and elite sport training.
+Kirsty McRae is a senior Exercise Physiologist at Steps Neurological Therapy Services.
+Kirsty is an accredited exercise physiologist and a level 2 pilates practitioner with varied experience working in aged care, neurological rehabilitation and elite sport training.
 Kirsty has a special interest in spinal cord injury with 6 years’ experience in inpatient rehabilitation delivering strength and conditioning programs, lifestyle education and wheelchair skills training.
 Kirsty is passionate about maximising her clients’ outcomes and providing them with the knowledge and tools to manage their condition long-term.